yasa0041/crimes-on-map/README.md

 11) calculateCrimeScore.ipynb: From the .csv outputted by addCrimeScoreAsTimeSeries.ipynb, calculate crime score, and save it to all records in the input file.
 Output is the file with crime score appended to it.

 12) linear_regression_spark.ipynb: Attempted implementation of linear regression on the input crime/rental data

+13) Spark_DataFrame.csv: Output of the rental price and neighborhood crime score predictions for April 2019.
+For use in Spark